5 min read

 Should I expect to see results in the first 90 days?

-You should see directional progress, not transformational results.
+You should see directional progress, not a full transformation.
 Campaigns should be live.
 Content should be publishing.
 You should have baseline performance data.
 But marketing takes time to compound.
 The work your agency does in month two might not show a measurable impact until month five.

 What if I realize I hired the wrong agency?